harrisonju1/WhatsEat/README.md

-# WhatsEat
+WhatsEat

-App to decide what food to eat
+An app for deciding what to eat with your friends.